Joy-Okolo/CLAMP/README.md

 - FedAvg – standard federated averaging with full model training
 - FedPMT – partial model training with a fixed number of layers updated
 - FedDrop – randomly drops layers to simulate lighter local computation
-- DLA (Dynamic Layer Adaptation) – adapts how many layers each client trains based on its speed and performance
+- CLAMP – adapts how many layers each client trains based on its speed and performance

 Key components in the code include:
 - GlobalConvergenceTracker – detects when global training has truly converged